adrielcafe/kaptain/README.md

 ### 1. Define destinations
 First, you must list all possible destinations (Activities).
 Create a `sealed class` that implements the `KaptainDestination` interface.

-Optionally, you can attach arguments to your destination using a `data class`.
+Optionally, you can add arguments to your destination using a `data class`.

 ```kotlin
 sealed class Destination : KaptainDestination {